News from our work

 September 2023

-Two-day bootcamp for young company founders
+Two-day boot camp for young company founders

 The two-day bootcamp is part of the Freelance Incubator Program in Uganda with the aim of taking the practical experiences of freelancers, discussing them with each other and developing solutions.
 In addition, there is a targeted transfer of information that expands the knowledge of the participants.